apache/mxnet/docs/tutorials/basic/data.md

 ### Packing and Unpacking data

-Each record in a .rec file can contain arbitrary binary data, however most deeplearning tasks need data in a  label/data format.
+Each record in a .rec file can contain arbitrary binary data, however most deep learning tasks require that data arrives a label/data format.
-`mx.recordio` package provides a few utility functions for such operations, namely: `pack`, `unpack`, `pack_img`, and `unpack_img`.
+The `mx.recordio` package provides a few utility functions for such operations, namely: `pack`, `unpack`, `pack_img`, and `unpack_img`.

 #### Packing/Unpacking Binary Data.